 Absolutely!
 Web design is as important as your actual web content.
 From the general layout and visual look to each separate design element, every detail counts.
 Busy or complex layouts, boring or expected designs, distracting elements such as ads, too small or too big text and slow loading times are but a few of the things to have in mind if you have a website or if you are thinking of creating one.

 Or so you think.
 Technology changes by the second.
 What was hot a couple of years ago might be completely obsolete today.
-If your website is 2-5 years old, it may be time to start considering a redesign and the implementation of new dashboard, such as WordPress, and new technology, such as responsive design.
-This technology will allow you to have a custom website that adapts its layout depending on the device of each user.
+If your website is 2-5 years old, it may be time to start considering a redesign and the implementation of new technology, such as responsive design AND accessibility.

 Also, If your website is that old, your content may also be outdated.
 Outdated content not only affects your image, it affects your SEO efforts.
 If you are not constantly updating your content, your ranking will go down substantially.